 Welcome to my profile!

-I am an incoming Ph.D. student in medieval history at Boston College, set to begin my doctoral studies in the fall of 2019.
+in medieval history at Boston College, where I began my studies in 2019.
 From 2015 to 2017, I attended Yale University as a Marquand Scholar

 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

-I also have extensive experience working in the publishing industry, having held editorial positions at Wiley-Blackwell
+I previously worked in the academic publishing industry, during which time I held editorial positions at Wiley-Blackwell

 M.A.
 (Religion), Yale University, 2017